George S. Patton: World War I

-While recuperating from his wound, Patton was brevetted to colonel in the Tank Corps of the U.S. National Army on October 17.
-He returned to duty on October 28 but saw no further action before hostilities ended on his 33rd birthday with the armistice of November 11, 1918.
-For his actions in Cheppy, Patton received the Silver Star, which was later upgraded to the DSC, with the citation for the medal reading:
+While recuperating from his wound, Patton was promoted to temporary colonel in the Tank Corps of the U.S. National Army on 17 October.
+He returned to duty on 28 October but saw no further action before hostilities ended on his 33rd birthday with the armistice of 11 November 1918.
+For his actions in Cheppy, Patton received the Silver Star, later upgraded to the DSC.
+The citation for the medal read:

 For his leadership of the tank brigade and tank school, he was awarded the Army Distinguished Service Medal, the citation for which reads:

 In addition, he was also awarded the Purple Heart for his combat wounds after the decoration was created in 1932.